turboapps/docs/deploying/to_turbo_server/cb-administration_hub_server.md

 ![](/docs/deploying/to_turbo_server/hub-admin-10.png)

-When connecting Turbo Streaming Server to your Turbo Hub Server, the portal displays applications which are defined in your hub's dashboard.
-For example, if you dashboard is defined as "test-dashboard", then all repositories in that namespace ("test-dashboard/firefox", "test-dashboard/chrome", etc) will be displayed in the Turbo Streaming Server portal.
-All other containers will not be visible although they are still accessible as dependencies to visible applications.
+A dashboard is used to define what applications are exposed to users.
+By default there is no dashboard defined to all repositories in the server are shown in the Turbo.net Launcher (with the exception of the built-in dependencies repositories like vcredist, clean, base, etc).
+When a dashboard is defined, the Turbo.net Launcher or Turbo Streaming Server portal displays applications which are defined in your hub's dashboard.
+A repository can be added to the dashboard on the edit repository page.
+A dashboard must be defined in order to allow group permissions to be assigned to repository and is required to connect your hub server to a Turbo Streaming Server instance.

 #### Manage Users